Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Spectral Approximations

 Moreover, the asymptoticity of these eigenvalues is characterized by Weyl's law (see e.g. \cite{GN13}):

 where the notation $A\asymp B$ means that there exists a generic positive constant $C$ such that $C^{-1}A\le B\le CA$.
-The above Weyl's law is our main tool in the optimal error estimation of finite element approximations for Eq. \eqref{ell} with power-law noises in Section \ref{subsec-pow}.
+The Weyl's law is our main tool in the optimal error estimation of finite element approximations for SPDE \eqref{ell} with power-law noises.

 The centered Gaussian noise $\dot{W}^Q$ is uniquely determined by its covariance operator $Q$.
 Assume that $Q$ has $\{(\sigma_k,\psi_k)\}_{k=1}^\infty$ as its eigensystem, i.e.,